Parker (2013 film): Plot

 Desperate for money and a way out of her mother's condo, Leslie offers her help.
 When Parker tells her the next job is a jewel heist, Leslie says there is a jewel auction nearby.
-The hitman finds Parker and attacks him in his hotel, but Parker throws him from the balcony and escapes.
-A cop comes to Leslie's condo asking about Parmitt and the altercation (since she showed him houses).
+The hitman finds Parker and attacks him in his hotel, but Parker throws him from the balcony and, although injured, escapes.
+A policeman comes to Leslie's condo asking about Parmitt and the altercation (since she showed him houses).
 During the conversation, Leslie finds a bleeding Parker on her porch.
-She gets the cop to leave, promising him a list of the places she showed "Parmitt".
+She gets the policeman to leave, promising him a list of the places she showed "Parmitt".
 Despite his injuries, Parker insists on carrying out his revenge against Melander's crew that night.

 Melander and his crew enter the auction to set up speakers rigged with fireworks.
 Later, they enter as a fire team and steal the jewels, escaping by boat.
-Parker waits for them at their house; earlier, he broke in and planted guns and damaged their weapons' firing pins.
+Parker waits for them at their house where, earlier, he had broken in and planted guns and damaged their weapons' firing pins.
 When they return, he prepares to attack, but Leslie also arrives and is captured by Melander.
 With the help of one of his planted guns and the bent firing pins, Leslie and Parker manage to kill the entire crew.
-Parker gives Leslie the jewels for safe keeping and tells her he will find a way to fence them in the future.
-He subsequently kills Danzinger in Chicago, mails Leslie her cut a year and a half later and sends money to the farmers who saved him.
+Parker gives Leslie the jewels for safekeeping and tells her he will find a way to fence them in the future.
+He subsequently kills Danzinger in Chicago, mails Leslie her cut a year and a half later, and sends money to the farmers who saved him.